fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 ## Basics

+- Python
+  - What is it?
-- What is python?
+  - What is it used for?
+  - What are it's pros?
+  - What are it's cons?
+- Data types
+  - Which exist?
-- What data types exist in python?
-What are they used for?
+  - What are they used for?
 - What is `None` keyword?
 - How to find out variable's type?
+- Object mutability
+  - What is it?
+  - Which objects are mutable?
-- What are mutable and immutable objects?
-What objects are mutable and which are not?
+  - Which are not?
 - What is `id` function used for?

 #### Resources